w3c-ccg/traceability-interop/tests/postman/README.md

 ## Core Profile and Interop Tests

-All APIs and configs will be tested with Newman/Postman, and additional settings (security, etc) may be tested with other core system utilities and or JS
+All APIs and configs will be tested with Newman/Postman, and additional settings (security, etc.) may be tested with other core system utilities and/or JS

 This package may be executed with the following: